mtbvang/puppet-devhost/README.md

 ### Setup Requirements **OPTIONAL**

-Requires Ubuntu 14.04 and curl to be installed.
+Requires Ubuntu 14.04 64bit for docker.
+Requires curl to download the boostrap script to kick things off.
+This has only

 ### Beginning with devhost

-In a working or tmp folder run the following to download the bootstrap script to get things kicked off:
+On a clean Ubuntu 14.04 64bit OS in  a working or tmp folder run the following to download and the bootstrap script to kick things off:

 - sudo curl -O https://raw.githubusercontent.com/mtbvang/devhost/master/bootstrap.sh
 - sudo chmod +x bootstrap.sh
 - sudo ./bootstrap.sh

+Look at the boostrap files for options that can be set through arguments.

 ## Usage